vivekptnk/ProducersConsumers/README.md

 # Producers-Consumers-Problems
 Solution for the multithreaded Producer Consumers problem using semaphores and mutexes.
+Instructions provided by THOMAS BARTENSTEIN, instructor, CS311, Binghamton University.

 ## Global Variables
 #### cpBuffer